 |6200:615||Professional Colloquium I (fall)||3|

 |6200:637||Contemporary Accounting Issues Business Analysis and Valuation (fall)||3|

 |6200:631||Corporate Tax 1||3|

 |6200:659||Data Analysis and Assurance Services (spring)||3|

 |The courses below must be taken as the law school equivalent version for 9 credits of transfer to the MSA:|

 In order to pursue the JD/MSA cooperative program, the student must apply to, and be accepted by, both the School of Law and the College of Business Administration.
 Students should apply to the School of Law first.
 Once accepted the student can then use their LSAT in place of the GMAT.
 The student should contact each college independently for information concerning admission criteria and procedures.
 Individuals with baccalaureate degrees in any field of study are eligible to apply for a joint program.

 It is recommended that international students apply six weeks prior to these dates to allow time for admission and I-20 visa processing.
 I-20 forms are processed by the Office of International Programs.

 The School of Law should be contacted for its application deadline information.

 Students currently admitted to this program may have different course requirements than those listed here.
-Refer to your official Program Checklist and DARS in My Akron for your program requirements.
+Refer to your Degree Progress Report (DPR) in My Akron for your program requirements.